agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 }
 ```

+Next we'll see how to add users.

 ### SetIamPolicy

+**SetIamPolicy** allows us to update the IAM policy associated with a service.

-Place the following in a file named `policy.json`:
+To try it, place the following in a file named `policy.json`, ideally using a user that you would like to share your service with:
 ```
 {
   "version": 1,